xmtp/allow-list-management/README.md

-# Consent Management with XMTP
+# Allow List Management with XMTP

 This guide will walk you through the creation of a consent management system.
 This system will allow users to control their consent preferences for your messages or notifications.
 By leveraging XMTP, this tutorial offers tools to build a consent management system that respects user preferences and protects their privacy.